-- 2. As a precautionary policy, keys and locks to secure areas should be changed on a regular basis. - 3.
-When an institution plans to remodel or renovate space or to build a new facility in which special collections materials are to be housed, the LSO and the special collections administrator should ensure that all security needs are addressed in the design and planning.
+- 1. In institutions where it is not possible to hire an extra security guard, a staff member could perform this function.
+Consideration should also be given to installing a video surveillance system. - 2.
+As a precautionary policy, keys and locks to secure areas should be changed on a regular basis. - 3.
+When an institution plans to remodel or renovate space or build a new facility in which special collections materials are to be housed, the LSO and the special collections administrator should ensure that all security needs are addressed in the design and planning.